junqueror/email-sequence-editor/README.md

 │   ├── api/          # API service implementations
 │
 ├── types/            # TypeScript type definitions (domain).
-Used across all the app │
+Used across all the app tests/
+│   ├── fixtures/     # Fake data for testing
+│   ├── mocks/        # Fake logic for testing
+│   ├── app/          # Same strcuture as app folder for test files │
 ```